 2013 Board of Directors

-Goodwill Industries of the Inland Northwest has consistently received the maximum period of accreditation—three years—-for the following services:
+Another important way we measure the quality of our services is receiving accreditation by CARF (the national nonprofit Rehabilitation Accreditation Commission).
+Goodwill Industries of the Inland Northwest has consistently received the maximum period of accreditation—three years—for the following services:

 Goodwill’s current accreditation was awarded in September 2011 following an intense examination by CARF surveyors who scrutinize operational aspects of the organization, from management to safety to service delivery.